meilar/age-calc/README.md

 - jQuery 3.6.0
 - Bootstrap 4.5
 - Node Package Manager/Node.js
-- A full list of libraries and dependencies can be viewed on this project's `package.json` configuration file
+- A full list of libraries and dependencies can be viewed in this project's `package.json` configuration file

-The following development tools were used to develop this page:
+The following tools were used to develop this page:

 - VS Code
 - Google Chrome